GlnRs aptamer

 SELEX

-In 2000, Bullock TL, Sherlin LD, Perona JJ. used Stubenrauch's tRNAGln library.
-The library comprised randomization of nucleotides at positions 15–21, 47–48 and 53–61, and RNAs capable of binding GlnRS were isolated by filtration through nitrocellulose.
-They obtained 46 possessed a four-nucleotide replacement of the wild type five-nucleotide variable loop (5'-CAUUC-3') through 6 rounds of screening, of which 33 of these were of the sequence 5'-AGGU-3'[4].
+In 2000, Perona, J. J. et al. used Stubenrauch's tRNAGln library, which featured randomised nucleotides at positions 15–21, 47–48, and 53–61.
+RNAs capable of binding GlnRS were isolated through nitrocellulose filtration.
+After six rounds of screening, 46 sequences with a four-nucleotide replacement of the wild-type five-nucleotide variable loop (5'-CAUUC-3') were identified, 33 of which had the sequence 5'-AGGU-3'[4].

 Detailed information are accessible on SELEX page.